gatsbyjs/gatsby/docs/blog/2020-08-04-GH-Community-Permissions-Changes-GatsbyJS/index.md

 As the Gatsby community has grown, the Gatsby core team and open source project have also grown in size and complexity.
 Managing Gatsby open source in a sustainable and scalable way now requires more sophisticated processes and tools, which in turn require clearly defined roles and delegation of tasks.

-The current permissions structure has resulted in the Gatsby Core Team receiving an unmanageable number of notifications from GitHub, mislabelled issues and PRs.
+The current permissions structure has resulted in the Gatsby Core Team receiving an unmanageable number of notifications from GitHub, mislabeled issues and PRs.
 It has also been a barrier to adopting tools that help automate issue triage and other tasks.

 ### Community Experience